zeynep-pp/Chat-Notepad-Core/README.md

-# SmartNote Agent Backend
+# ChatNotePad.Ai Agent Backend

-SmartNote is a backend agent for a note-taking application that processes natural language commands to edit user text.
+ChatNotePad.Ai is a backend agent for a note-taking application that processes natural language commands to edit user text.
 It exposes a FastAPI server with a `/prompt` endpoint, designed to be integrated with a modern frontend (React, Monaco/CodeMirror, etc.).

 ---